Egidio Vagnozzi: Biography

-Criticism
+Positions

-As the Vatican in modern times came under the criticism of the liberal press for reactionary policies, so was Vagnozzi accused in a 1967 press article for using his influence at the Vatican so as to permit only conservative US priests to become bishops: "His influence is thought to be heavily responsible for the conservative cast of those bishops appointed (in the United States) in recent years".
+Vagnozzi was attacked by some American progressivists, such as Daniel Callahan, who was a supporter of abortion and was later a member of the Rockefeller family's Population Council and the Ford Foundation.
+Writing in The Atlantic Magazine in 1967, Callahan bewailed Vagnozzi's influence at the Vatican claiming that he only allowed priests with conservative views on bioethics to become bishops: "His influence is thought to be heavily responsible for the conservative cast of those bishops appointed (in the United States) in recent years".

 Vagnozzi opposed the Marian apparition of Our Lady Mediatrix of All Graces, rejecting its Marian visionary Teresita Castillo, along with six Filipino local bishops who declared it "Non-Supernatural" in 1956.
 On 11 December 2015, the Vatican confirmed "the definitive nature of the 11 April 1951 decree by which the phenomena of Lipa were declared to lack supernatural origin."